spollard/josh-works.github.io/_drafts/setting-up-a-nice-zsh-theme.md

 Atom open up the themes directory, and open up `agnoster.zsh-theme`

-comment out the existing line that says PROMPT, and paste in:
+comment out the existing line that says `PROMPT` on line 230, and paste in:

 ```
 PROMPT='$(build_prompt)